1001-digital/erc721-extensions/README.md

 ```

 ### `WithLimitedSupply.sol`
-A simple token tracker that limits the token supply and increments token IDs on each new mint.
+A simple token tracker that limits the token supply.

 To keep track of the token supply and to get the next available tokenID, call `nextToken()` when creating new tokens.